-Case material will be shared before each session.
+Case material (cases in particular) will be shared before each session.
 Please be prepared.
+Case are meant to be read and pondered upon.
+You should think about every question at the end of each case.
 At any time, we will make cold calls to facilitate student commenting during class.
 We will strive to get everyone to participate.
 If you feel we have ignored you, please let us know.
 We will also ask you to provide questions for our guests ahead of time via Piazza (and this is part of your participation).
 This will help us steer our guests and manage the Q&A.